SafeDreamer: Safe Reinforcement Learning with World Models: Experiments

 \subsubsection{Task Representation}

 Tasks within Safety-Gymnasium are distinct and are confined to a single environment each, as shown in Figure \ref{fig:task}.

-\textbf{Goal:} The task entails a robot navigating towards multiple target positions.
-Upon each successful arrival, the robot's position is randomly reset, retaining the global configuration.
+\textbf{Goal:} The task requires a robot to navigate towards multiple target positions.
+Upon each successful arrival, the robot's goal position is randomly reset, retaining the global configuration.
 Attaining a target location, signified by entering the goal circle, provides a sparse reward.
 Additionally, a dense reward encourages the robot's progression through proximity to the target.

-\textbf{Push:} The aim is to manipulate a box towards several target locations.
-Mirroring the goal task, a new random target location is generated post each successful completion.
+\textbf{Push:} The task requires a robot to manipulate a box towards several target locations.
+Like the goal task, a new random target location is generated after each successful completion.
 The sparse reward is granted when the box enters the designated goal circle.
 The dense reward comprises two parts: one for narrowing the agent-box distance, and another for advancing the box towards the final target.

-\textbf{Button:} The task requires activation of numerous target buttons distributed across the environment.
+\textbf{Button:} The task requires the activation of numerous target buttons distributed across the environment.
 The agent navigates and interacts with the currently highlighted button, the \textit{goal button}.
 Upon pressing the correct button, a new goal button is highlighted, while maintaining the overall environment.
-The sparse reward is issued upon successful activation of the current goal button, with the dense reward component incentivizing progression toward the highlighted target button.
+The sparse reward is issued upon successfully activating the current goal button, with the dense reward component encouraging progression toward the highlighted target button.